overandoutnerd/albus-dunbledore/README.md

 > “Curiosity is a dangerous thing.
 Slightly less dangerous than a dragon, but still.”

 > “I do love knitting patterns.”

-> “Ah yes.
-That reminds me of a goat incident from 1973.”

 ---